 The CAC model of a Multidisciplinary Team (MDT) approach, developed through the vision of Former Congressman Cramer and a group of key individuals, pulled together law enforcement, criminal justice, child protective services, and medical and mental health workers onto one coordinated team.
 Thus, the National Children’s Advocacy Center was born!

 After developing its innovative CAC/MDT approach on the local level, the NCAC earned a national reputation and began to train others to deal effectively with this critical problem.
 Through its influence in training, communities across the country and across the world began to model their child abuse programs after the CAC/MDT approach created at the NCAC.

-Training for child abuse response professionals began in February 1985 with the Southeast Symposium on Child Sexual Abuse, with 367 attendees from states in the southeastern U.S., and has now grown into the International Symposium on Child Abuse, with over 1,250 attendees from 48 States, the District of Columbia, and 14 foreign countries in March 2015.
+Training for child abuse response professionals began in February 1985 with the Southeast Symposium on Child Sexual Abuse, with 367 attendees from states in the southeastern U.S., and has now grown into the International Symposium on Child Abuse, with 1,167 attendees from 45 States, the District of Columbia, and 9 foreign countries in April 2016.
 In addition to the Symposium, the NCAC has provided training programs for child abuse response professionals all over the U.S. and the world, through the NCAC Training Center since 1999.

 Robert E. Bud Cramer AL

 In 1985, Former Congressman Robert E. "Bud" Cramer (AL), who was then a District Attorney in Madison County, Alabama, saw the need to create a better system to help abused children.
 The social service and the criminal justice systems, at the time, were not working together in an effective manner that children could trust, adding to the children's emotional distress, and creating a segmented, repetitious, and often frightening experience for the child victims.